node-red/node-red.github.io/docs/getting-started/installation.md

 Or, you may want to use a version from your operating system's package manager:
  <https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager>

-For Raspberry-Pi see the specific instructions [here](../hardware/raspberrypi.html).
+For installing on the Raspberry Pi, see the specific instructions [here](../hardware/raspberrypi.html).

 ### Install Node-RED